aruth2/spectrum-slicing/README.md

 If previous eigenvalues are provided, by specifying the number of eigenvalues in the argument prev_eigenvalues, and those eigenvalues are placed in W, then the previous eigenvalues will be used to create a eigenvalue distribution and the driver will create slices with roughly the same of eigenvalues in each slice.
 Additionally, W does not have to contain actual eigenvalues and could instead be used to specify an expected probability distribution.
 For instance, if the values places in W are logarithmically distributed, then the slices created will be logarithmically distributed.
 The the values used to set the subintervals do not span the entire eigenspectrum, then on exit, N will contain the number of eigenvalues/eigenvectors found.

 If the previous eigenvalue option has not been set, the driver will next turn to the interval and interval_optimization options.
-If interval optimization is turned on (*default*), then the driver will use matrix inertia calculation to enlarge and then shrink the interval so that the entire eigenspectrum is contained in the interval.
+If interval optimization is turned on (*default*), then the driver will use matrix inertia calculations to enlarge and then shrink the interval so that the entire eigenspectrum is contained in the interval.
 The slices will then be uniformly distributed throughout the interval.
 If interval optimization is turned off, then it will be assumed that interval[0] is the left end of the interval to be solved and interval[1] is the right end.
 On exit, N will contain the number of eigenvalues/eigenvectors found.

 Like Lapack, the JOBZ argument can be used to control whether the eigenvectors overwrite A on exit and the eigenvalues overwrite W on exit (using the value 'V' or 'V' (*default*)) or only the eigenvalues overwrite W on exit (using the value 'N' or 'n')